STUDY ABROAD GUIDELINES

 - Courses from abroad that apply to the curriculum in Spanish and Portuguese must resemble courses taught in the Department, which are listed in the Undergraduate Catalog

-- As a general rule, the Department recognizes courses in culture, literature, theater, poetry, and film.
+- As a general rule, the Department recognizes courses in culture, literature, theater, poetry, film, and Spanish linguistics.
 The Department DOES NOT approve credit for courses in other disciplines, including political science, history, economics, biology, and sociology, even if these classes are taught in Spanish or Portuguese.
+Students may count ONE COURSE taken abroad in the target language (Spanish or Portuguese) on a cultural topic not directly covered by our department (eg. art, music, dance, philosophy, history).
 Students must seek that credit from the appropriate Department at Tulane.
 Students are responsible for choosing courses that match the curriculum in Spanish and Portuguese.

 - Students may not receive credit for courses taken abroad if they took a similar course at Tulane.
 For example, if students take a course abroad called “Spanish Grammar and Composition,” they may not apply it toward SPAN 3040, 3050 or 3060, which they took prior to participating in study abroad.